 - Owner-centric YAML model (

-owners.yaml) mapping cloud account IDs to named owners and departments with annual budgets, email delivery targets, and integrity checks (double-count and over-allocation warnings). - Efficient historical backfill using date-range API calls rather than day-by-day calls, supporting a
+owners.yaml) mapping cloud account IDs to named owners and departments with annual budgets, email delivery targets, and integrity checks (double-count and over-allocation warnings). - Efficient historical backfill using date-range API calls rather than day-by-day calls, supporting a gap-fill mode and safe re-runs via UPSERT semantics.

--FillGapsmode and safe re-runs via UPSERT semantics. - Alerting via SMTP email and webhooks (Slack, PagerDuty, custom HTTP) with per-owner email delivery that auto-CCs department heads and attaches the HTML report as a MIME attachment.
+- Alerting via SMTP email and webhooks (Slack, HTTP webhook) with per-owner email delivery that auto-CCs department heads and attaches the HTML report as a MIME attachment.

 Highlights

 - All HTML reports are self-contained, fully styled files — emailable directly or opened in any browser with no server required.
+Excel and PDF exports maintain full section parity with the HTML output.
+The

-- Dual-threshold detection prevents alert fatigue: a service jumping from $1 to $2 (100 % but negligible USD) does not trigger an alert.
+account-mapcommand additionally produces a Markdown export ready to paste into Confluence, GitHub, or any wiki. - Dual-threshold detection prevents alert fatigue: a service jumping from $1 to $2 (100 % but negligible USD) does not trigger an alert.

 - Azure auto-discovery: if